In this article, I tried to sum up some of the processes on how to convert text to numbers in Excel.

 In many cases when you import data from an external source or create a file in a different program, numbers are recognized as text in Excel.
 The reasons for formatting text into numbers may be for math operation or to use functions like MATCH, LOOKUP, VLOOKUP to work properly.

 In excel there is a feature to convert text to numbers.
-This feature works fine with small table/short range of cells, but when you work with a long range of cells problems may occur as this feature may not work properly.
+This feature works fine with a small table/short range of cells, but when you work with a long range of cells problems may occur as this feature may not work properly.

 Applying number format instead of Text

 You can use the number format if your spreadsheet deals with numbers only.
 This can also be used later but the cells with the values that you want to convert should not contain any leading or trailing spaces.
 Use the TRIM function to neglect spaces.
-The procedure of applying number format is given below.
+The procedure of applying the number format is given below.